 A divorce client once said to me, “I am so tired of being tired”.
-I get that, you probably do to.
+I get that, and you probably do to.
 Ending a marriage is rarely a sudden decision.
-The initial feelings we experience such as hope and love erode over time and are replaced by feelings such as despair and detachment.
-Other feelings grow as well, fear, resentment, betrayal, mistrust, anger and on and on.
+The initial feelings we experience, such as hope and love erode over time and are replaced by feelings such as despair and detachment.
+Other feelings grow as well; fear, resentment, betrayal, mistrust, anger and on and on.
 Over time the toxic emotions that we feel on a daily basis become normal.
 We get used to feeling that way.
 And the psyche is an efficient thing.
 Once a feeling, a perception, becomes normal, our mind supports it by filtering out information that contradicts it and draws in information that supports it.
 So we get used to the feelings and perceptions that lead us to divorce and we see things in a way that keeps us stuck in toxicity.

 Take a moment, pick up pen & pad.
 Jot down the toxic emotions & perceptions that you have been feeling through the demise of your marriage.
 The purpose of this article is to help you stretch your perception, to make room again for empowering feelings & perceptions.

 Mantras, Memories & Meditations: Why in this order?

 Before we can recall healing Memories, before we can create empowering Meditations, we have to stretch beyond our filters of perception.
 If I feel betrayed, I learn to doubt.
 If I was abused in marriage, I learn to fear.
 If there was consistent arguing in marriage, I learn to be in conflict.
 The efficient filters of the psyche make these toxic feelings normal and energize them with ongoing perceptions of life filled with things that stimulate doubt, fear, and conflict.